Werner Heisenberg: University studies

-From 1920 to 1923, he studied physics and mathematics at the Ludwig Maximilian University of Munich under Arnold Sommerfeld and Wilhelm Wien and at the Georg-August University of Göttingen with Max Born and James Franck and mathematics with David Hilbert.
-He received his doctorate in 1923 at Munich under Sommerfeld.
+From 1920 to 1923, he studied physics and mathematics at the Ludwig-Maximilians-Universität München under Arnold Sommerfeld and Wilhelm Wien and at the University of Göttingen with Max Born and James Franck and mathematics with David Hilbert.
+He received his doctorate in 1923 at the Ludwig-Maximilians-Universität München under Sommerfeld.

 In June 1922, Sommerfeld took Heisenberg to Göttingen to attend the Bohr Festival, because Sommerfeld had a sincere interest in his students and knew of Heisenberg's interest in Niels Bohr's theories on atomic physics.
 At the event, Bohr was a guest lecturer and gave a series of comprehensive lectures on quantum atomic physics and Heisenberg met Bohr for the first time, which had a lasting effect on him.

 Heisenberg's doctoral thesis, the topic of which was suggested by Sommerfeld, was on turbulence; the thesis discussed both the stability of laminar flow and the nature of turbulent flow.
 The problem of stability was investigated by the use of the Orr–Sommerfeld equation, a fourth-order linear differential equation for small disturbances from laminar flow.
 He briefly returned to this topic after World War II.

 At Göttingen, under Born, he completed his habilitation in 1924 with a Habilitationsschrift (habilitation thesis) on the anomalous Zeeman effect.

-In his youth he was a member and Scoutleader of the Neupfadfinder, a German Scout association and part of the German Youth Movement.
-In August 1923 Robert Honsell and Heisenberg organized a trip to Finland with a Scout group of this association from Munich.
+In his youth, he was a member and Scoutleader of the Neupfadfinder, a German Scout association and part of the German Youth Movement.
+In August 1923, Robert Honsell and Heisenberg organized a trip to Finland with a Scout group of this association from Munich.